BGE Research

 José Melo-Ferreira, CIBIO

 We are creating a curated European DNA barcode reference library for key taxa, drawing upon the expertise of professional curators and amateur natural historians across the continent.
-Collectively this will deliver both a scalable barcoding curatorial process and tightly curated European reference libraries for pollinators and key indicator species for freshwater and marine biomonitoring.
+Collectively this is delivering both a scalable barcoding curatorial process and tightly curated European reference libraries for pollinators and key indicator species for freshwater and marine biomonitoring.
 BGE is also working with existing European biomonitoring initiatives to pilot the use of metabarcoding to evaluate and monitor species diversity and community composition across a diverse set of key case studies: pollinators, soil fungi and invertebrates at ecological restoration sites, invertebrates at agricultural intensification sites, climate change impacts on mountain communities, and invasive marine species in harbours.
 Together, we are developing a practical toolkit of standardised approaches to DNA-based biomonitoring.